marcelm/cutadapt/doc/guide.rst

 Illumina paired-end files.

-In some cases, it works to run Cutadapt twice in single-end mode on the input files, but we recommend against it as the check whether the files are properly paired cannot be done.
+In some cases, it works to run Cutadapt twice in single-end mode on the input files, but we recommend against it as this skips the consistency checks that Cutadapt can do otherwise.

 Also, as soon as you start to use one of the filtering options that discard reads, it is mandatory you process both files at the same time to make sure that the